 The job of an HR Professional is really not easy.
-He has to tackle several legal issues in his career.
-He must be aware of these facts before he starts working in an organization.
+They have to tackle several legal issues in their career.
+They must be aware of these facts before they start working in an organization.

 The first great challenge that an HR professional faces is the need to maintain confidentiality.
 We human beings are always willing to speak to people and socialize.
 We find it very difficult to keep a secret.

 Maintaining confidentiality in a workplace is both an ethical as well as a legal responsibility.
 If you fail to maintain confidentiality, you will not just lose your reputation but also lose your job.